-- Try also to ride as slowly as possible and in a standing position to get a better feeling for the vehicle. - Do not make any trips that over-stress your ability and experience. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - Do not transport luggage.
+- Try also to ride as slowly as possible and in a standing position to get a better feeling for the vehicle. - Do not make any offroad trips that over-stress your ability and experience. - Hold the handlebar firmly with both hands and keep your feet on the footrests when riding. - If you carry any baggage, make sure it is fixed firmly as close as possible to the center of the vehicle and ensure even weight distribution between the front and rear wheels.